stefan-it/lrz-gpu-tutorial/README.md

 [GitLab](https://docs.gitlab.com/ee/ssh/) documentation.

 **Notice**: It is very important that you use a strong password for your new SSH key pair.
 The LRZ security policies forbid any empty key!
+So you are forced to enter a password.

 ### Optional: strong encryption for SSH key pair